swcarpentry/git-novice/episodes/07-github.md

 that the `git pull` command can be used without any arguments.
 To do this, simply use `git push -u origin main` once the remote has been set up.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-## All in one step

-You can use `usethis::use_github()` to _create_ a remote repository, _connect_ the local and the remote, and _push_ your local changes to a remote.

 ::::::::::::::::::::::::::::::::: challenge

 For the Outbreak response, along with tracking information about cases (the project we have already created), Dracula would also like to track information about interventions.

-Create new local repository for `interventions` and connect it with a remote repository:
+1. Create new local repository for `interventions` and connect it with a remote repository.

+2. Create a `read-data.R` file.

+3. Add and commit that change to the local repository.

+4. Push that change to the remote repository.

+::::::::::::::::: solutions

-- First, if you are in Rstudio, close your R Project from `File` > `Close Project`.
+First, if you are in Rstudio, close your R Project from `File` > `Close Project`.

-- In the Console, run:
+In the Console, run:

 ```r
 # create a new R project in a new directory